 It can be challenging to refinance student loans with bad credit

 When you apply to refinance your student loans, the lender will check your credit report and score as part of the process.
 If your credit is in poor shape, you could have a hard time qualifying.
 And even if a lender approves your loan application with credit problems, you might not receive the most attractive interest rate or terms.

 Working to improve your credit before you apply for a new loan may be helpful.
 But keep in mind that many private lenders offer a prequalification process.
 Prequalification lets you see if a lender is likely to approve you for a loan (and at what interest rate) without any negative impact on your credit score.

 What other steps can you take if you’re having trouble making payments?

 But there are also other options to lower your monthly student loan payment if you’re struggling due to the pandemic.
 In addition to refinancing, you might consider one of the following alternatives:

-Because interest rates are low, it’s worth considering whether you could benefit from refinancing your student loans.
 If you can reduce the interest rate on your private student loan debt, now might be a good time to refinance before rates get any higher.
 But if you can’t secure a better interest rate, or if you’ll have to sacrifice valuable federal loan benefits, refinancing your student loans may not be the right move.

 Just be sure not to rush into a decision.
 It’s important to take time to consider all of your options.
 Then, if you’re leaning toward a new loan, you should shop around to find the best student loan refinance rates available.